 Require extra leads: The pencils always require extra leads on hand for the purpose of refilling it as needed.
 If you somehow forget to keep some extra, your writing may fail.

 Which One to Pick?

 To know if the pencils are suitable for drawing or not, there are some things to look through.
-To draw more artistic design, the woody graphite pencils will offer you different graphite selection according to the need of your art.
+To draw more artistic design, the woody graphite pencils will offer you different graphite selections according to the need of your art.
 For the most expected shading, textures, effects, and light you can have wooden pencils.

 Yet, mechanical pencils are preferred first in most of the cases.
 With only a little click a mechanical pencil will serve you for a lifetime.
-Again, as we said before, the technical drawing, always go with the mechanical ones.
+Again, as we said before, the technical drawing, always goes with the mechanical ones.

 From our childhood, we are given the options between wooden pencils and mechanical pencils.
 So, we are very familiar with this topic from the early days of our life.
 And now we also know which one we should go for.
 Whether a wooden pencil or a mechanical pencil, both of them serve purposes differently and come as great writing and drawing instrument.